mitralabs/coco/services/README.md

 - spin up all containers
 - wait until container health checks pass
   (meaning the `/test` endpoints actually return status 200)
+- if a container is unhealthy, it most likely means that another container didn't spin up as supposed.
+E.g. when the orchestrator is unhealthy, make sure that the transcription service is running.

 (You can omit the `--wait` flag to not wait for the health check, but then containers might return no reply yet.)